ReproNim/stat-repronim-module/_episodes/03-p-values.md

 * Test if the mean is significantly greater than zero with a type I error rate of 5\%.
 If it is, what was the chance of this happening?
 If it is not "significant", repeat the sampling and test again until you find something significant.
-How many times did you need to sample again ?
-What would you have expected ?
+How many times did you need to sample again?
+What would you have expected?

 * Now, say we have some signal.
 Simulate the case where the mean of our sampling distribution is 1.64/$$\sqrt(30) $$ and the sigma is one in one